xplrz/gnoland-workshop/01-hello-package/README.md

 </div>
 <br />

-There is two types of Gno applications on GnoLand: Packages and Realms.
+There are two types of Gno applications on GnoLand: Packages and Realms.

 - Realms are Smart Contracts which expose Render function and have their own state.
 Realms are imported from `gno.land/r/...`
 - Packages do not have Render function or state, they expose functions Realms can import and use.
 Packages are imported from `gno.land/p/...`